peteroupc/peteroupc.github.io/randomfunc.md

 If `k` unique integers of 32 bits or greater are to be chosen (so that `n` is 2<sup>32</sup> or is a greater power of 2), or if `n` is otherwise relatively large, create a hash table storing the items already generated.
 When a new item (or index to an item) is chosen, check the hash table to see if it's there already.
 If it's not there already, add it to the hash table.
 Otherwise, choose a new item (or index).
 Repeat this process until `k` items (or indices) were added to the hash table this way.
 Performance considerations involving hash tables are outside the scope of this document.

+<a id=Weighted_Choice></a>
+## Weighted Choice

+Some applications need to choose random items or numbers such that some of them are more likely to be chosen than others.

 <a id=Discrete_Weighted_Choice></a>
-## Discrete Weighted Choice
+### Discrete Weighted Choice

-Some applications need to choose random items such that some items are more likely to be chosen than others.
+The discrete weighted choice method is used to choose a random item from among a set of them with different probabilities of being chosen.

 The following pseudocode takes two lists, `list` and `weights`, and returns one item from the list `list`.
 Items with greater weights (which are given at the corresponding indices in the list `weights`) are more likely to be chosen.
 (Note that there are two possible ways to generate the random number depending on whether the weights are all integers or can be fractional numbers.)
+Each weight should be 0 or greater.
+Both lists should be the same size.

-    METHOD WeightedChoice(list, weights)
+    METHOD DiscreteWeightedChoice(list, weights)
         if size(list) <= 0 or size(weights) < size(list): return error
         sum = 0
         // Get the sum of all weights
         i = 0
-        while i < size(weights)
+        while i < size(list)
             sum = sum + weights[i]
             i = i + 1
         end
         // Choose a random integer/number from 0 to less than
-        // the number of weights.
+        // the sum of weights.
         value = RNDINT(sum)
         // NOTE: If the weights can be fractional numbers,
         // use this instead: